 Whether that be from rocking, singing, cuddling, or even a pacifier, if your child is not doing the work of getting drowsy all on his own, you might see early mornings creep in.
 I explain it like this…

 Imagine you are laying in bed, almost asleep, and your phone buzzes on the nightstand next to you.
 You’re awake enough to know that you weren’t actually asleep, however you now recognize it’s going to take a good 20 more minutes to fall asleep, because you’re now much more awake.
 The same thing happens to our babies and kids!

-Not only could laying our babies down drowsy cause them to pop awake the moment they hit their crib, it could make it challenging for our babies, toddlers, and even older kids to connect their sleep cycles through the night and/or come early morning, when their bodies are naturally in a lighter stage of sleep.
+Not only could laying our babies down drowsy cause them to pop awake the moment they hit their crib, it could also make it challenging for our babies, toddlers, and even older kids to connect their sleep cycles through the night and/or come early morning, when their bodies are naturally in a lighter stage of sleep.